 Biography

 Margaret Poydock joined EPI in 2016.
-As the policy associate, she assists the policy team in managing EPI’s legislative and policy initiatives to build a more just economy.
-Previously, Poydock was EPI’s communications assistant.
-In that position, she provided support for the media relations, publications, and web departments.
+As a senior policy analyst, she works on issues of unions, labor standards, and strikes.
+She also helps manage EPI’s legislative and policy initiatives to build a more just economy.
+Previously, Poydock was EPI’s communications assistant where she provided support for the media relations, publications, and web departments.

 Education